Please note MetaHub is entirely optional. A MetaHub is not required to operate your MetaSensor.

 Connect the MetaHub to power using the power supply (AC to micro USB).
 The MetaHub will boot automatically.

-Login to the MetaHub using the following credentials:
+Login to the MetaHub using the following credentials (some images may not require a login):

 >>> Login: pi >>> Password: raspberry